Mondlied/GMScreen/README.md

 In general the following user interactions are planned:

-- **Double Click**: edit the element clicked
+- **Double Click**: edit the element clicked / create a new block (background only)
 - **Mouse Drag**: Move the element (if moveable)
 - **Left Click**: Open a menu for more detailed options for the element clicked.

 ## Planned features

-- Freely placeable text blocks & tables on the web page
-- Storage of layout in the local browser data
-- Export of layout to json file
-- Import of layout from json file
+- UI improvements

 ## "Running" the App